-As you prayfully read the Bible, you will soon get to know His will, His ways, and His heart.
+As you prayerfully read the Bible, you will soon get to know His will, His ways, and His heart.
 When you understand the way He moves in the lives of people; you can pray prayers that line up to His will.
-Psalm 119 is an excellent passage to meditate upon, as it tells us the rewards of immersing ourselves in His word.
-Ask the Holy Spirit to inspire a deeper understanding of the passages you are reading.
+Psalm 119 is excellent to meditate upon, as the psalmist reveals the rewards of immersing ourselves in His word.

 As we worship the Father, Son, and Holy Spirit, God births intimacy in our hearts.
 In worship, all our attention and affections are centred on Him.
 Worship refreshes us and brushes away the “dirt” we pick up as we go about our day in an unsaved world.
 As we worship, we speak to our spirits, reminding ourselves of the truth about who God.
-To be an effective intercessor, we must be awake in our spirits, and worship is of the most effective ways to remain alert and sharp, ready to be aligned with the will of the Father.
+To be an effective intercessor, we must awaken our hearts and be on guard of allowing our spirits to slumber or become dull.
+A posture of worship keeps our hearts alert and listening ready to be aligned with the will of the Father.

 Take time to allow the Lord to search your heart, and to show you there are areas in your life that He would like to address.
-The Lord is faithful to show us motivations and secret desires that we are often unaware of.
+The Lord is faithful to show us motivations and secret desires of which we might not be aware.
 Don’t let things build up that would create a wedge between you and Him.

 1 John 1:8-9 – “If we say we have no sin, we deceive ourselves, and the truth is not in us.
 9 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

-If there are wounds in your heart from hurts you received in your past or hurts in your present, allow the Lord to heal those areas.
-Learn to forgive and learn to receive His forgiveness and healing touch.
-If you find it hard to hear from God, ask Him to show blockages or walls that you have created for self-protection that are hindering you from receiving and giving to the Lord.
-Some blockages are unforgiveness, unconfessed sin, disobedience, wounds, and hurts.
+Allow the Lord to heal those areas of your heart that are wounded from betrayal, abuse, or disappointment.
+Learn to forgive others and learn to receive His forgiveness and move on from past mistakes.
+If you find it hard to hear from God, ask Him to show blockages or walls of self-protection that you have created that hinder your ability to hear.

-The most effective prayers are prayed from a pure heart.
-By allowing the Lord to touch those sensitive places in your heart, you will be less likely to pray from a stance of bitterness, anger and judgment.
+A pure heart prays the most effective prayers.
+By allowing the Lord to touch those sensitive places in your heart, you will be less likely to pray with bitterness, anger, and judgment.

-Prayers prayed out of impure motives are sometimes known as soulish prayers.
-They are usually not very effective.
-When the Lord begins to show us things to pray for and our hearts are free from unconfessed sin and judgments toward others, we can pray without prejudice.
-Again, it takes time, trust and a humble heart to develop a thriving prayer life, be patient with yourself.
+Prayers prayed out of impure motives are not effective.
+When the Lord begins to show us things to pray for, and our hearts are free from unconfessed sin and judgments toward others, we can pray without prejudice.
+Again, it takes time, trust, and a humble heart to develop a thriving prayer life.
+Be patient with yourself and be patient with God’s methods.

 E. Practice the Presence of God.

 You don’t always have to be talking to God in times of prayer, and you won’t always receive a profound revelation from heaven in your daily quiet times.
 It is God’s hope that you enjoy just being with Him.
 Part of practicing the presence of God is to understand He is with you always, even when you don’t have an emotional sense that He is near.
-The truth that He is always close at hand is based on His promise never to forsake us and it is not based on your emotions.
+The evidence that He is always close at hand is found in His promise never to forsake us.

 Deuteronomy 31:6 – “Be strong and courageous.
 Do not fear or be in dread of them, for it is the Lord your God who goes with you.
 He will not leave you or forsake you.”.”